 - Scale Back Your Collection: Have an expansive memorabilia collection?
 Make sure you’re selective with your valuables.
 Displaying all of your limited-edition comic books, rare trading cards or groovy records can be a little overwhelming, so settle with your absolute favorite collectables and put the rest in storage.
 Don’t be sad, though.
 You can always rotate your items.
 That way, every piece of your collection gets a moment in the spotlight.

 - Go with Accessories: If you don’t have much of a collection to display but still want to flex your geek muscles, replace regular home décor items with nerdy variants.
-Harry Potter fan?
-Give your guests a warm welcome with this cheeky door mat.
-And any self-respecting Star Wars couple would be remiss not to pick up a set of these Princess Leia/Han Solo hand towels.

 For the Bookworm